duykhoa/duykhoa.github.io/content/posts/test-command-query-with-mock/index.md

 After complete both successful and failed scenarios for the command handlers, we can move on to test the higher component (e.g the `ArticlesController`), which uses the command handler as a dependency.

-The same mocking strategy can be used, a single line of `go:generate` command can be added into the command handler interface:
+The same mocking strategy can be applied, add a single line of `go:generate` command to the command handler interface:

 ```golang